 Labbe Sees Economic Improvement in 2001

-FOR THE tank truck industry as a whole, the economic downturn started in the third quarter of 2000.
-Overall, the industry has been losing money for three quarters now, but there is reason to think that the worst may be over.
+For the tank truck industry as a whole, the economic downturn started in the third quarter of 2000.
+The industry as a group has been losing money for three quarters now, but there is reason to think that the worst may be over.

 “I believe the tank truck industry is bouncing along the bottom of the downturn right now,” said Martin Labbe, an economic consultant who delivered his latest industry forecast May 7 during the National Tank Truck Carriers 53rd annual conference in Boston, Massachusetts.
 “I think we will be able to avoid a recession in the United States.”

 The leading economic index still has not dropped to the point where a recession is a certainty.
-Unemployment, at 4.5%, remains low by historic standards.
+Unemployment remains low by historic standards.
 Consumer confidence, while still weak, has improved.

 Tank truck carriers are not out of the woods, though.
 Some very serious problems still remain that could hurt the chances of a quick recovery.
 These include the glut of used trucks and climbing insurance rates.

 With a surplus of more than 210,000 used Class 8 trucks in the United States, companies face the likelihood of writing off approximately $3 billion in residual value.
 Many used Class 8 tractors are selling for as little as $20,000.

 “The OEMs (original equipment manufacturers) are at fault, and they have to stop flooding the market,” Labbe said.
 “Assuming the OEMs begin to show restraint, it will take until 2004 to correct the imbalance.